Last modified: Nov 19, 2022, 05:56 (UTC+03:00)

 We are not obliged to give the notification to you if at least of the following conditions is fulfilled:

-DSBCF may share your data with DSBCF’s contractors who may use such information only for the limited purpose of providing services to you and who are obligated to keep the information confidential, including without limitation:
+DNBCF may share your data with DNBCF’s contractors who may use such information only for the limited purpose of providing services to you and who are obligated to keep the information confidential, including without limitation:

-To ensure the payment process runs smoothly, some of your personal information may be shared with a company or entity you cooperate with inside DSBCF.
-Your registration date, number of payments you have issued/received via DSBCF, info whether you have an authorized control over a bank account – all that information might be showed to DSBCF users you work with at the moment.
+To ensure the payment process runs smoothly, some of your personal information may be shared with a company or entity you cooperate with inside DNBCF.
+Your registration date, number of payments you have issued/received via DNBCF, info whether you have an authorized control over a bank account – all that information might be shown to DNBCF users you work with at the moment.

 We may also transfer your personal data to our professional advisers (such as lawyers, accountants, auditors, consultants, management consultants), who are under a professional obligation to maintain confidentiality and security of personal data.